Caroline-Barbosa-Vilar/barber-shop-project/README.md

 ## Learning

+I learned about:
-I learned about the cascade structure and it's importance,about using tags semantically.
+- The cascade structure and it's importance;
+- Using tags semantically;
+- Responsive layout;

 ### Features